Treatment for headaches

-- Nasal polyps, abnormal growth of the nose or sinuses.
+- Nasal polyps are abnormal growths of the nose or sinuses.

 Sinus headaches treatment

-The Sinus headaches treatment listed below can help ease the symptoms associated with sinus headaches.
+The sinus headache treatment listed below can help ease the symptoms associated with sinus headaches.

-- Get enough rest to help your body fight infection and speed recovery.
+- Get enough rest to help your body fight infections and speed recovery.
 While you sleep, make yourself comfortable with a couple of pillows.
 As you stay elevated, you can breathe more comfortably.

-- Inhale the steam from a saucepan or bowl of lukewarm or take a hot shower.
-You can also place a warm, damp towel on your face, followed by a cool towel to relieve sinus pain and open up the nasal passages.
+- Inhale the steam from a saucepan or bowl of lukewarm water, or take a hot shower.
+You can also place a warm, damp towel on your face, followed by a cool towel, to relieve sinus pain and open up the nasal passages.

-- Over-the-counter drugs like decongestants, antihistamines (if allergies are the cause), and pain relievers are a list of sinus headaches treatments that help reduce sinus pain and pressure.
+- Over-the-counter drugs like decongestants, antihistamines (if allergies are the cause), and pain relievers are a list of sinus headache treatments that help reduce sinus pain and pressure.

 Cluster headaches are a unique neurological form of headache with an unknown cause.
 These severe attacks are usually only on one side and are often described as a stabbing or dull pain that is located behind the eye.
-It usually occurs suddenly and periodically, followed by periods of remission.
+It typically happens abruptly and irregularly, then there are times of remission.